vippsas/vipps-partner/partner-terms.md

 ---
 END_METADATA -->

-# Vipps MobilePay Partner Terms and Conditions
+# Partner Terms and Conditions

 <!-- START_COMMENT -->
 ℹ️ Please use the website: